 - Inappropriate materials are strictly prohibited.
-These materials include but are not limited to items of a sexual or pornographic nature, racist, sexist or homophobic materials, extremist or militant materials, gambling, depictions of violence, images that are intended to be abusive or harassing, etc. Students must not access, display, or store this type of material. - Information obtained through the Internet must be properly cited and in compliance with copyright laws.
-Due to the quickly changing nature of the Internet, a hard copy of referenced material is recommended. - Students are required to give proper credit to all Internet sources used in academic assignments, whether quoted or summarized.
-This includes all forms of media on the Internet, such as graphics, movies, music, and text. - Plagiarism includes the use of any information obtained from the Internet that is not properly cited.
-Plagiarism of Internet resources will be treated in the same manner as any other incidences of plagiarism, as defined by the Summit Student Handbook.
+These materials include but are not limited to items of a sexual or pornographic nature, racist, sexist, homophobic, extremist, or militant materials, gambling, depictions of violence, images that are intended to be abusive or harassing, etc. Students must not access, display, or store this type of material. - Information obtained through the internet must be properly cited and in compliance with copyright laws.
+Due to the quickly changing nature of the internet, a hard copy of referenced material is recommended.

+- Students are required to give proper credit to all internet sources used in academic assignments, whether quoted or summarized.
+This includes all forms of media on the internet, such as graphics, movies, music, and text. - Plagiarism includes the use of any information obtained from the internet that is not properly cited.
+Plagiarism of internet resources will be treated in the same manner as any other incidences of plagiarism, as defined by the Summit Student Handbook.
 Understanding Summit's plagiarism policy is every student's responsibility and claiming to be unaware is not an acceptable response.
-When in doubt, ask a parent or teacher.

-• If a student accidentally accesses a website that contains obscene, pornographic or otherwise offensive material, he/she is to notify a teacher as quickly as possible so that such sites can be blocked from further access.
+When in doubt, ask a guardian or teacher. - If a student accidentally accesses a website that contains obscene, pornographic, or otherwise offensive material, they are to notify a teacher as quickly as possible so that such sites can be blocked from further access.

-Parent/Guardian Responsibilities
+Guardian Responsibilities

-- Talk to your children about values and the standards that your children should follow on the use of the Internet just as you do on the use of all media information sources such as television, telephones, movies, and radio. - Monitor student use of the Internet while on their home network. - Use a device's setting function to limit or disable specific uses of their students' devices.
+- Talk to your children about values and the standards that your children should follow with internet use, just as you do on the use of all media information sources such as television, telephones, movies, and radio. - Monitor student use of the internet while on your home network.